 The first official duty of our "vacation" was to haul about 200 cow/calf pairs from my in-laws place down to summer range near Ekalaka.

 The first two loads went great, but between load two and three it started to drizzle rain, which lead to the last load of the day not going so great.
 We got to within a few yards...YARDS....of the corrals to unload the last load, but the road had gotten just slick enough from the little bit of moisture, that the truck just couldn't do it.
+Thanks to that good ole eastern Montana gumbo, we were stuck!
+Thankfully a neighbor down there was able to come over with their tractor and pull us on up the last bit of the hill, where we were able to get some traction and finish the job.

 The girls were happy to be back on their summer pastures and everyone paired back up real fast with their calves.
 So except for the little slip and slide incident, it all went smoothly and easily, which is always nice.
 It had stayed cool though, never going over 46 degrees all day and I made the mistake of saying on Facebook later that evening that I hoped it warmed up a little for the rest of our break.
 Remind me to be careful what I wish for.